Back to Top

 Autism Spectrum Disorder (ASD)

 Autism Spectrum Disorder is a neurodevelopmental disorder that affects communication, social interaction, and how the brain works.
-Children may also have sensory disorders or difficulty with facial expressions, body language, or social cues.
+Children may also have sensory disorders or difficulty interpreting/understanding/reading facial expressions, body language, or social cues.

 Early Signs of Autism Spectrum Disorder (ASD) Parents can look for

-Parents are often the first to notice that something feels different.
+Parents are often the first to notice the early signs of autism.
 Early signs of autism in young children may include:

 • Limited eye contact or not responding to their name